-- (a) where the person or company proves that the purchaser had knowledge of the misrepresentation; - (b) where the person or company proves that the Offering Memorandum was sent to the purchaser without the person's or company's knowledge or consent and that, on becoming aware of its being sent, the person or company promptly gave reasonable notice to the issuer that it was sent without the knowledge and consent of the person or company; - (c) if the person or company proves that the person or company, on becoming aware of the misrepresentation in the Offering Memorandum, withdrew the person's or company's consent to the offering memorandum and gave reasonable notice to the issuer of the withdrawal and the reason for it; - (d) if, with respect to any part of the Offering Memorandum purporting to be made on the authority of an expert or purporting to be a copy of, or an extract from, a report, opinion or statement of an expert, the person or company proves that the person or company did not have any reasonable grounds to believe and did not believe that: - (i) there had been a misrepresentation; or - (ii) the relevant part of the Offering Memorandum: - (A) did not fairly represent the report, opinion or statement of the expert; or - (B) was not a fair copy of, or an extract from, the report, opinion or statement of the expert; and - (e) with respect to any part of the Offering Memorandum not purporting to be made on the authority of an expert and not purporting to be a copy of, or an extract from, a report, opinion or statement of an expert, unless the person or company: - (i) did not conduct an investigation sufficient to provide reasonable grounds for a belief that there had been no misrepresentation; or - (ii) believed there had been a misrepresentation.
+- 1. no action shall be commenced to enforce the foregoing rights: - (a) in the case of an action for rescission, more than 180 days after the date of the purchase that gave rise to the cause of action; or - (b) in the case of any action, other than an action for rescission, more than the earlier of: (i) 180 days after the investor first had knowledge of the facts giving rise to the cause of the action; or (ii) three years after the date of the purchase that gave rise to the cause of action; - 2. no person or company will be liable if the person or company proves that the investor purchased the units with knowledge of the misrepresentation; - 3. no person or company (other than the Fund) will be liable if: - (a) the person or company proves that the Offering Memorandum was sent to the investor without the person's or company's knowledge or consent and that, on becoming aware of its being sent, the person or company promptly gave reasonable notice to the Fund that it was sent without the knowledge and consent of the person or company; - (b) the person or company proves that the person or company, on becoming aware of any misrepresentation in the Offering Memorandum, withdrew the person's or company's consent to the Offering Memorandum and gave reasonable notice of the withdrawal to the Fund and the reason for it;

+- (c) with respect to any part of the Offering Memorandum purporting to be made on the authority of an expert or to be a copy of, or an extract from, a report, an opinion or statement of an expert, the person or company proves that they did not have any reasonable grounds to believe and did not believe that: (i) there had been a misrepresentation; or (ii) the relevant part of the Offering Memorandum did not fairly represent the report, opinion or statement of the expert, or was not a fair copy of, or an extract from, the report, opinion or statement of the expert; and - (d) with respect to any part of the Offering Memorandum not purporting to be made on the authority of an expert and not purporting to be a copy of, or an extract from, a report, opinion or statement of an expert, unless the person or company (i) failed to conduct an investigation sufficient to provide reasonable grounds for a belief that there had been no misrepresentation; or (ii) believed that there had been a misrepresentation; - 4. in an action for damages, the defendant will not be liable for all or any part of the damages that it proves do not represent the depreciation in value of the units as a result of the misrepresentation; and - 5. in no case shall the amount recoverable exceed the price at which the units were offered to the investor under the Offering Memorandum.